 Do Kids Need To Cycle Creatine?

 Cycling is the practice of taking something for a period of time and then halting its use.
 Cycling a drug or supplement is often cited as a way to reduce overdosing or prevent the substance from building up to toxic levels in the body.
 The concept of cycling is a reference to steroids, where athletes, wanting to avoid side effects, would periodically stop taking them for a period of time.

 All that said, while I believe the answer is no – creatine doesn't need to be cycled, I don't think someone has to keep taking it, either.
 I say this because they don't need this supplement unless someone is lifting heavy.

 See the post Do You Need To Cycle Creatine.

-What's The Best Type?
+What's The Best Type of Creatine?

 So, Do Kids Need To Take Creatine?

 Based on the evidence to date, I don't see much reason for kids or teenagers to take creatine supplements.
 While the research so far finds it might not make kids stronger, I think kids -and their parents – need to remember kids already have the one thing no supplement in the world can give them: youth.
 Kids and teenagers are still growing. their metabolic rates are much faster than adults.
-There is no supplement which can give kids the advantages of youth.
+There is no supplement that can give kids the advantages of youth.
 Hence, I don't think they need to take this supplement.